RareSkills/blog/l2-calldata/l2-calldata.md

 # Layer 2 Calldata Gas Optimization

-**Update for mid 2024** As of the Dencun upgrade, calldata optimization doesn't have as much of an impact since the transactions on most L2s are stored on blobs, instead calldata.
+**Update for mid 2024**: As of the Dencun upgrade, calldata optimization doesn't have as much of an impact since the transactions on most L2s are stored on blobs, instead of calldata.
 We keep this article for historical purposes.

 When developing applications on an L2, the majority of gas costs come from calldata.
 Therefore, gas optimization for L2 emphasizes minimizing that cost.